Robert-96/graphwalker-cli-docker/README.md

 [GraphWalker](http://graphwalker.github.io/) is an open source Model-Based testing tool for test automation.
 It's designed to make it easy to design your tests using graphs.

 The GraphWalker command line interface is a tool for working with graphs.

+## About this image

+The `graphwalker-cli:latest` tag will always point the latest release (which is, at the time of this writing, `graphwalker-cli:4.3.0`).

+Till the `graphwalker-cli:4.2.0` tag all tags have installed OpenJDK 8 (because before version 4.3.0 the latest version of Java supported by GraphWalker was Java 8).

+Begining with the `graphwalker-cli:4.3.0` tag all tags will have install OpenJDK 11.

 ## How to use this image